eyedeekay/sam-forwarder/README.md

 # sam-forwarder

+*think of it as a shell-scriptable re-implementation of i2ptunnel.
+That's* *pretty much it.*

 Forward a local port to i2p over the SAM API, or proxy a destination to a port on the local host.
 This is a work-in-progress, but the basic functionality is, there and it's already pretty useful.
 Everything TCP works, but UDP forwarding